Benno-Wu/SimplifiedFetch/README.md

     pureResponse?: boolean, // default:false, whether resolved with Response.clone(), format: [response, pureResponse] or response suffix?: string, // like .do .json
-    custom?: any, // anything you want to put inside and use it in pipeline },{
+    custom?: any, // anything you want to put inside and use it in pipeline methodInName?:(name: string)=>Methods, // get method from apis' name },{
     someApi:{
-        urn: string | (params?: any) => string, // build in function: urnParser config?: BaseConfig, // same as the above first param },
+        urn: string | (params?: any) => string, // build in function: urnParser config?: BaseConfig, // almost the same as the above first param },
     someApi2:{...},
     someApi3:'/xxx', // string as urn is supported